DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 \[00:43:13\] **David Waumsley:** know.

 Yeah, I think, I think we’ll probably have to, I, I suspect at some point we’ll start doing the odd article as well, which will be another strand of this, just for, to cover things that maybe.
-Wouldn’t go in a podcast or don’t need a video or something.
-So there might be some other exodus, but I imagine that will be, because what we’re doing at the moment, it may not be forever, but almost for every podcast we do, I do a little short 10 minute video.
+Wouldn’t go in a chat or don’t need a video or something.
+So there might be some other exodus, but I imagine that will be, because what we’re doing at the moment, it may not be forever, but almost for every chat we do, I do a little short 10 minute video.

 Yep.
 Which is related to some code aspect of what we’ve been doing. as I work out that stuff most of the time.
-So the, there’s sort of two bits of content which are going out, at the moment, podcast every two weeks.
+So the, there’s sort of two bits of content which are going out, at the moment, chat every two weeks.
 And this.
 Every two weeks as well.
 This little 10 minute thing that I do.
 So we’ve got weekly content, so that’s where I put that.

 I suspect we’ll change this over time, but that’s just what it’s at the moment.
 Yeah.